mysociety/popit/INSTALL.md

 You'll need to setup a wildcard DNS if you want to let instances be created.
 If your main site is `your-hosting-site-domain.com` you'll need to wildcard `*.your-hosting-site-domain.com`, or create DNS entries for `your-instance.your-hosting-site-domain.com`.
-By default the `vcap.me` domain is used which wildcards to localhost.
+By default the `127-0-0-1.org.uk` domain is used which wildcards to localhost.

 ## Developers